-They (it) can be unplugged within the case, or shut off case at the source.
+They (it) can be unplugged within the case, or shut-off at the source.

-- A. Scrub all surfaces thoroughly with any domestic soap, detergent, or even ammonia based cleaners. - B. Rinse with hot water, but do not flood. - C. Dirt and residue may accumulate in the space between the back interior wall, bottom and the evaporator coil.
-This should be cleaned out using a low pressure water hose and a bottle brush to loosen up and flush the debris under the coil into the drain through. see the CLEANING PRECAUTIONS below. - D. Apply the sanitizing solution according to the manufacturers directions. - E. Rinse thoroughly. - F. Dry completely before resuming operation.
+A. Scrub all surfaces thoroughly with any domestic soap, detergent, and even ammonia bases cleaners.

+- B. Rinse with hot water, but do not flood. - C. Dirt and residue may accumulate in the space between the back interior wall, bottom and the evaporator coil.
+This should be cleaned out using a low pressure water hose and a bottle brush to loosen up and flush the debris under the coil into the drain trough.
+See precaution below) - D. Apply the sanitizing solution according to the manufacturer's directions. - E. Rinse thoroughly. - F. Dry completely before resuming operation.